tesmon-io/examples/README.md

 Replace the following data in the terraform directory:
 **env_vars_agent_core.json**
-Replace with valid agent id and api token as discussed for local deployment
+Replace with valid TRE id and api token as discussed for local deployment

 **terraform.tfvars file:**
 Fix the following variables to have the correct value so they have access to the resources that are tested: